 - ½ freshly ground black pepper

-- 2 medium bell peppers, or use 8-10 of the small mini peppers
+- 2 medium bell peppers cut into 2-inch pieces, or use 8-10 of the small mini peppers

 - 3 tablespoons extra virgin olive oil

 - 6 cups cooked quinoa (1 recipe of perfect cooked quinoa)

 Combine herbes de Provence, salt and pepper in a small bowl.
 Stir to combine.

 Place several thickness of paper towels on a plate and top with tomatoes.
 Allow to drain while preparing rest of salad.

 Line 2 sheet pans with parchment paper extending over the edges.